Master of Arts Requirements

 concentration requirements without falling below the residence requirement.

-Learn more about the three Master of Art's programs of study here.
+Learn more about the concentrations in the Master of Arts’ program here.

 *Official transcript(s) of all undergraduate and graduate work pursued to date are required.
 Applicants completing undergraduate study are accepted on the basis of a partial transcript, but a transcript showing a baccalaureate degree must be provided prior to matriculation.